kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/vs.md

 tif  |tif‘al
 pasq |passiveqal

-**NB:**
+# Note
-The division in Hebrew and Aramaic stems should be checked.
+> The division in Hebrew and Aramaic stems should be checked.

 The meanings/functions of these stems should be clarified.